Kashmir car bomb kills 44; India demands Pakistan act against militants

 “We demand that Pakistan stop supporting terrorists and terror groups operating from their territory and dismantle the infrastructure operated by terrorist outfits to launch attacks in other countries,” the Indian foreign ministry said in a statement, hours after the attack.

+Pakistan’s Ministry of Foreign Affairs called the attack a matter of “grave concern”.
+But in a brief statement early on Friday it added, “We strongly reject any insinuation by elements in the Indian government and media circles that seek to link the attack to the State of Pakistan without investigations.”

-There was no immediate comment from the Pakistani government.
-Islamabad denies New Delhi’s accusations that it gives material help to the militants fighting Indian rule in Muslim-majority Kashmir.
+Islamabad has previously denied New Delhi’s accusations that it gives material help to the militants fighting Indian rule in Muslim-majority Kashmir.
 It says it gives only moral and diplomatic support to the Kashmiri people in their struggle for self-determination.

 Television images showed a mangled car amid rubble and snow around the site.
 Reuters photos showed tens of policemen surveying damaged vehicles and one policeman was seen carrying a plastic cover with guns inside.